Which is the most beautiful city in Bavaria?

 Passau, Bavarian city on the Danube

-Another beautiful city in Bavaria is Passau.
-The city on the border to Austria and the Czech Republic is often referred to as the "Venice of Germany".
-Three rivers meet in Passau: the Danube, the Inn and the Ilz.
-Passau Cathedral rises above the confluence of the three rivers.
-Passau's history goes back to the Celts and Romans, for example.
-In 739 St. Boniface finally made Passau a bishopric.
-In the 9th century, St. Stephen's Cathedral in Passau became the mother church for Christianization in the Danube region.
-This is now one of the main attractions in Passau.
-The old town with the parish church, the Niedernburg monastery church and the town hall are also worth seeing.
-On the other bank of the Inn, a visit to the Innstadt with the Bolotro Castle is also worthwhile.
-In addition, the Severinskirche, the pilgrimage church Mariahilf and the Veste Oberhaus are worth a visit.
+Three rivers meet in Passau: the Danube, the Inn, and the Ilz.
+Passau Cathedral towers over the confluence of the three rivers.
+Passau's history, for example, stretches back to the Celts and Romans.
+In 739, St. Boniface finally made Passau a bishopric.
+In the 9th century, St. Stephen's Cathedral in Passau became the mother church for the Christianization of the Danube region, which has since become one of Passau's main attractions.
+Also worth seeing are the old town with the city parish church, the Niedernburg Monastery Church, and the town hall.
+On the other bank of the Inn, a visit to the Innstadt with Bolotro Castle is also worthwhile.
+Also worth a visit are the Severinskirche (St. Severin Church), the Mariahilf Pilgrimage Church, and the Veste Oberhaus Fortress.

 Passau sights insider tips